zhangyiping/TallyGroup-CarParkRateEngine/README.md

 ## Design Consideration
 ### Separation of Concern
-The calculation of parking fee (defined in RateCalculator directory) and the logic to determine which rate(s) is applicable (defined in RateTypeChecker directory) is separated.
+The actual calculation of parking fee for a given rate (defined in RateCalculator directory) and the logic to determine which rate(s) is applicable (defined in RateTypeChecker directory) is separated.

 ### Interface Segregation
 Flat rate calculator classes and variable rate calculator class implement different interfaces